 It is strongly advised to backup your device completely including the apps, messages, contacts, and internal storage.
 While enabling OEM unlocking itself wouldn’t erase the data stored on your device.
-It’s likely that you’ll proceed further to unlock the phone’s bootloader.
-Which will result in a complete data wipe.
+It’s likely that you’ll proceed further to unlock the bootloader, which will result in a complete data wipe.
 You can follow our guide on how to backup Android devices.

 Step 2: Enable Developer Options on Android

-As we mentioned, the option itself is hidden by default under the “Developer options” menu.
+As we mentioned earlier, the option/switch itself is hidden by default under the “Developer options” menu.
 In order to enable OEM unlocking, you will first need to reveal/enable Developer Options in the phone’s settings.

 - Go to the app drawer and open “Settings”.

 - Scroll down and find the “System” section.
 If you’re using a device with Android Nougat or below, look directly for “About phone”.

 - Tap on the “About phone” section.
 You shall then see the device information like Android version, security patch level, etc.

 - Tap 7 times on “Build number” rapidly.
 If you have a PIN/Password set, you will be prompted to enter it.

 - Post that, you shall see a toast notification towards the bottom of the screen, saying – “You’re now a developer!”.